MaikaoG/usage-based-revenue-model/README.md

-# usage-based-revenue-model
-Simple model exploring how product usage translates into revenue, cost, and margin in a usage-based SaaS business.
 # Usage-Based SaaS Revenue Model

 A simple finance model showing how product usage translates into revenue, cost, and gross margin in a usage-based SaaS / AI business.